MDLudwig/soundscape2020spring/README.md

 Title: "A Not So Normal Night"
-This is the current draft of my soundscape, it is a story about two roommates and how they react to an emergency alert about a nuclear attack.
+This is a story about a normal night for two roommates, and how that night quickly changes in response to an emergency alert that they hear on the TV.